 If you can perform all of these steps immediately, you’ll be better positioned for project success.
 However, any steps you’re able to implement will bring you that much closer to avoiding and controlling scope creep.
 That way, you are in a better position to control your project, instead of your project controlling you.

-From learning effective methods for managing scope creep in project management to preparing for industry-recognized certification, find out how you can benefit from Villanova University’s 100% online project management certificate programs!
+From learning effective methods for managing scope creep in project management to preparing for industry-recognized certification, find out how you can benefit from Villanova University’s 100% online project management certificate program!